Average Walking Speed By Age And Sex

 #1: Fitness Level

-Your fitness level will have a significant impact on your average walking speed, particularly over longer-distance walks.
+Your fitness level will significantly impact your average walking speed, particularly over longer-distance walks.

 #2: Body Weight and Composition